Using RESTCONF

 • Complete RFC 5277 Notification support, including notification replay via SSE W3C Working Draft

-• Complete RFC 7895 YANG Module Library support, including full support of the YANG modules schema retrieval from the server and support of server-specific identifier representing the current set of modules and submodules.
+• Complete RFC 7895 Old YANG Module Library support, including full support of the YANG modules schema retrieval from the server and support of server-specific identifier representing the current set of modules and submodules.

 • Support new query parameters: